Our Texas Continuing Education Course options are found at the bottom of this page.

 Our Texas Pest Control Courses are designed to help agricultural private, commercial and noncommercial applicators satisfy their continuing education training needs.
-In addition, we also have Texas Pest Control Courses designed to provide the training required for structural technicians and apprentices.
-Note: As of 2018, Structural Certified Applicators may now obtain their continuing education training via online training classes on an every other year basis (once every 2 years) and will receive credit for completing one of our online structural continuing education courses.
+In addition, we also have Texas Pest Control Courses designed to provide the continuing education training required for structural certified applicators technicians and apprentices.
+Note: As of 2018, Structural Certified Applicators may now obtain their continuing education training via online education classes on an every other year basis (once every 2 years) and will receive credit for completing one of our online structural continuing education courses.
 If you have questions, please Call Us Now!
 682-233-1599.
 We are here to help, and we love to answer your questions.

 Private Applicator – 15 CEUs